mareiter/w251/hw09/README.md

 * Were your GPUs fully utilized?

-In line with the subsequent question, I do not have the specific results of GPU utilization.
-However,
+I do not have the specific results of GPU utilization.
+However, in line with the subsequent question, the GPUs were likely being underutilized due to a network bottleneck.

 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?